Frequently Asked Questions

-*Fellowship recipients who attend Notre Dame and have a 2019-2020 on-campus job any time in the academic year may be prohibited from starting their NURF position before late May.
+*Fellowship recipients who attend Notre Dame and have a 2020-2021 on-campus job any time in the academic year may have restrictions on their NURF start date.
 Please contact Heidi Deethardt (206 Cushing Hall) for more details.

 The NDnano Fellowships are full-time (40 hours/week maximum).
 Students will set their work schedule with their faculty mentor.

 No. The University allows students to work a maximum of 40 hours per week during the summer (all campus jobs combined).
 This means that students cannot participate in the NURF program on a full-time basis and at the same time hold any other paid, on-campus, summer position.
 (Fellowships of less than 40 hours per week would be considered on a case-by-case basis.)

 Yes, as long as it is approved by your NURF faculty mentor.
 In some cases, you may need to work additional days (beyond a 10-week schedule) if you are not able to work the full 40 hours/week while taking a class.